GTuritto/SourceCodeFlatener_Extension/MARKETPLACE.md

-# Source Code Flattener
+# CodeFlattener

 ## **Unlock the Full Potential of Your Codebase with One Click**

 ### **A Practical Solution for AI-Assisted Development, Code Reviews, and Project Sharing**

-Source Code Flattener transforms your multi-file project into a structured, dependency-aware markdown document.
+CodeFlattener transforms your multi-file project into a structured, dependency-aware markdown document.
 It aims to solve common challenges with limited context in AI assistants and disjointed code reviews by delivering your codebase as a single, organized document that preserves relationships between files.

 Designed to provide AI assistants with more complete context, simplify code reviews, and enable project sharing without the overhead of setup requirements.